-Although Helsingborg with its just under 100,000 inhabitants is not a particularly big place, it has a huge significance for Sweden.
+Although Helsingborg with its 115,000 inhabitants is not a particularly big place, it has a huge significance for Sweden.
 In a way, the town is the gateway to the Continent.
 The port of Helsingborg is considered Sweden’s second largest port.

 The ferry to Helsingør in Denmark departs every twenty minutes.
 Once in Helsingør, it will take two hours by car to get to Rødby or Gedser, from where you can catch a ferry to the Continent.

 The opening of the Öresund Bridge between Malmö and Copenhagen has not detracted from Helsingborg’s importance.
 Most Swedes consider the bridge in Malmö a detour, which is why many prefer the short ferry ride from Helsingborg to Helsingør.
 In fact, there are now plans to build a second fixed link across Öresund at this narrow part – a tunnel or a bridge, or a combination of both.
 The project is called “Linked city 2035”.